Shawn Liotta

+Shawn Liotta (born July 11, 1980) is an American football coach.
+He is currently the head coach for the Michigan Arsenal in the Arena Football One league.

-Liotta is also currently serving as the Director of Coaching for Fan Controlled Football, a professional football league launching in 2021.
+Liotta also served as director of coaching for Fan Controlled Football, a professional football league launching in 2021.
 Liotta has also served as an offensive coordinator in the USA Football, US National Team Program, leading the US Under 18 National Team to a win over Canada in the 2020 International Bowl.
+He has also served as a high school football coach during the indoor offseason, most recently with Burrell High School from 2018 to 2024.

+Liotta is the author of No Huddle No Mercy, which details his record setting offensive system a book that has been used by football programs around the world.
+His philosophy combines elements of the no-huddle offense and the Run and Shoot.

-Liotta was previously an indoor football head coach who most recently coached the Erie Explosion.
-Over his 9 seasons as a Head Coach at the professional indoor level, Liotta has established himself as a consistent winner and producer high scoring offensive units as evidenced by his team establishing 26 league and national records.
-Following the conclusion of the 2014 season, Liotta holds a 76% win percentage (58-19) during his tenure in Erie and has led his teams to 7 playoff berths in 8 seasons.
-Liotta holds a (35-5) record at the Erie Insurance Arena, and his teams have finished as the number one ranked offense in three different professional indoor leagues.
-For his accomplishments at the indoor level, Liotta has twice been named Coach of the Year and in 2007 was selected to coach the AIFA All-Star Game held in Florence, SC.
+Over his 9 seasons as a head coach at the professional indoor level.
+Following the conclusion of the 2014 season, Liotta holds a 76% win percentage (58–19) during his tenure in Erie and has led his teams to 7 playoff berths in 8 seasons.
+For his accomplishments at the indoor level, Liotta has twice been named Coach of the Year and in 2007 was selected to coach the AIFA All-Star Game held in Florence, SC..